 Tipping Culture in Costa Rica for Restaurants

-Some of the times, you don’t need to worry about calculating tip at restaurants.
-In Costa Rica, it is required by law that restaurants include the service tax, which they call tips and sales tax in their menu price.
+When it comes to tipping at restaurants, in Costa Rica, it is required by law that restaurants include the service tax, which they call tips and sales tax in their menu price.
 Sales tax is 13% and service tax (tip) is 10%.
+So they need to include two different types of taxes to the price.

 However, some restaurants don’t include the taxes in the menu prices and will write somewhere “taxes not included” or impuestos no incluidos.
 If neither of the taxes are included, then you should expect to pay an extra 23% on top of the menu price.
 If just service tax is not included, it’s an extra 10%.